carpentries-incubator/hermes_metadata_lesson/episodes/minimumrecord.md

 ::: objectives
 After completing this episode, participants should be able to

--summarize the basic concept of the Minimum Record Recommendation for Museums and Collections
+- summarize the basic concept of the Minimum Record Recommendation for Museums and Collections
 :::

 ## Minimum Record Recommendation for Museums and Collections